 Admission and Discharge Registers composed from 1880 to 84 have survived and also from those from 1909 until 1973.

 Clearly the later ones will tie in with other records, but not so the earlier ones.
-These will tell you, obviously, who arrived during 1880-84.
-But they will not record the residents who had arrived before 1880.
-They will tell you of the residents who left or who died during those years, and, usefully when they had been admitted.
+These will tell you, obviously, who arrived during 1880 to 1884, but they will not record the residents who had arrived before 1880.
+They will tell you of the residents who left or who died during those years, and, usefully, when they had been admitted.
 Again, ages and parishes of origin are included.
-But the majority who were resident between 1880 and 1884 may not be recorded at all So do not assume that if someone you are looking for is not mentioned in these years that they are not there.
+But the majority who were resident between 1880 and 1884 may not be recorded at all, so do not assume that if someone you are looking for is not mentioned in these years that they are not there.

-Creed Registers record the denomination of the residents, for the use of the chaplains, and survive from1869-77, from 1902-1913 and from 1935-51.
-But again the registers only record the incomers.
-Those already there will have been recorded in earlier volumes.
+Creed Registers record the denomination of the residents, for the use of the chaplains, and survive from 1869 to 1877, from 1902 to 1913 and from 1935 to 1951.
+But again, the registers only record the incomers.
+Those already there will have been recorded in earlier volumes

 Death Registers have survived from 1853 to 1866 and again from 1915 to 1985.
 The later records will tie up well with other workhouse records, but the earlier ones can be of little use without the Census records of 1841, 1851 and 1861.

-Relatives’ Addresses survive in records made 1897-1901, a useful period since other records are missing for these years.
+Relatives’ Addresses survive in records made 1897 to 1901, a useful period since other records are missing for these years.

-For all these, your next step is to look at the N.Yorks.
-County Record Office Index for Ripon Workhouse papers, which will provide more detail.
+For all these, your next step is to look at the North Yorkshire County Record Office Index for Ripon Workhouse papers, which will provide more detail.
 All have index numbers, and nearly all are available on micro-film, marked in the index MIC.

 Those not so marked have not been filmed and are only available to see at Northallerton.